 Recipe FAQs 📖

-If the syrup crystallizes, add a few drops of lemon juice.
-If that doesn't help, add a couple of teaspoons of water and heat it a bit without boiling it.
+If the syrup begins to crystallize, add a few drops of lemon juice.
+If that doesn’t resolve it, stir in a couple of teaspoons of water and gently heat the syrup again—without bringing it to a boil.

 Favorite Fusion recipes